shebashio/bigbang/blog/2-41-Release.md

 - Advancement of initiatives toward the anticipated 1.0 release

 ## Repo Sync Revival
-- Currently advancing the latest iteration of the Repo Sync functionality towards a minimal viable product status
+- Currently advancing the latest iteration of the Repo Sync functionality towards a minimal viable product status.
+[Further information on the current status can be found within the epic ](https://repo1.dso.mil/groups/big-bang/-/epics/400)

 ## Community Engagement